Transparency Act

 Read more about our company and value chain in our Sustainability Report

-Information about our supply chain and business partners
+Our supply chain and business partners

-The Brunvoll Group has an annual purchase volume of about 500 million NOK and a considerable number of suppliers in our supply chain3.
-Metals (steel and bronze) and electrical components (motors, frequency converters, batteries and electronics) are the two largest categories of purchased goods.
-Our supplier mapping shows that a large percent of our suppliers is situated in Norway and Europe.
+The Brunvoll Group has a considerable number of suppliers in our supply chain3.
+Metals (steel and bronze) and electrical components (motors, frequency converters, batteries and electronics) represent the main categories of purchased goods.

-What is our approach to the Transparency Act?
+Our approach to the Norwegian Transparency Act

-We will disclose our findings and how we address potential and actual impacts on human rights and decent working conditions.
+We disclose our findings in our annual due diligence statement, including potential and actual impacts on human rights and decent working conditions.
+The due diligence statement for Brunvoll Maritime Group AS covers the following operating companies:

 • Brunvoll AS